meet the amazing doctors and scientists that make up our

 - Is fully versed in the goals and objectives of LGS Foundation’s programs

 - Serves as an advocate for LGS Foundation’s programs and communicates programs to the broader community

 - Actively participates in CURE LGS 365 grant review

-- Attends the annual LGS Foundation Research Roundtable at AES and other LGS Foundation events whenever possible
+- Attends annual LGS Foundation Research meetings

 - Shares developments in the field

-- Makes recommendations to LGS Foundation staff regarding ideas for projects, grant proposals and/or collaborations
+- Makes recommendations to LGS Foundation staff regarding ideas for projects, grant proposals, and/or collaborations

 This novel funding mechanism allows researchers to submit letters of intent 365 days a year and funds worthy projects within two months of submission.
 With only a tiny fraction of public and private funds going towards research on LGS, families of the more than one million people with LGS worldwide worry that lifesaving, stabilizing treatment may not come to fruition in their loved ones lifetime.
 The LGS Foundation’s Cure LGS 365 Research Grants Program is combating these fears and aims to rapidly accelerate research.